tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 Although many of the control characters are now obsolete some of them still form the basis of how we interpret text in computers.
-For example the "line feed" character, which originally caused the moved the paper in the printer forward, is now used to represent new lines in text documents.
+For example the "line feed" character, which originally moved the paper in the printer forward, is now used to represent new lines in text documents.

 In going from Teletype machines to computers different operating systems had